cecid/hermes-docs/docs/source/communicating_hermes2_through_web_service.rst

 The Receiver List Service is used by the application of the receiving party to retrieve message identifiers of received and processed ebMS messages which have not been downloaded by the application.
 These message identifiers will be used to retrieve message payloads with the Receiver Service.

--- SOAP Request Message --
+**-- SOAP Request Message --**

-The Receiver List Web Service requires elements with namespace URI http://service.ebms.edi.cecid.hku.hk/ and namespace prefix tns.
+The Receiver List Web Service requires elements with namespace URI http://service.ebms.edi.cecid.hku.hk/ and namespace prefix :code:`tns`.

 A sample SOAP request for the Receiver List Web Service is shown below: